jesseharold/MongoNewsScraper/README.md

     Usernames are checked for duplicates.

 ## TO DO
-* make time look nicer, use momentjs
+* make time look nicer, use momentjs in pre functions on model
-* make comments show username, linked to email address rather than user id
+* make comments in a scroller box, so they don't push the page down too much
+* make it so saved articles show as already saved, can't be saved twice

 Optional To Do's:
-* make it so saved articles show as already saved, can't be saved twice
 * sort saved articles on date saved (would need to update article on save somehow...)
 * add time/date published to articles model, selectors, and display
+* link username in comment to email address (not a good idea?)